fabriciohod/Morpheus-ui/README.md

 ![M.C.C.T](./static/FEDERACAO_GALATICA_TITULO.png)

 This is a character creator tool for a tabletop RPG called Morpheus.
-The user interface is currently in Portuguese, but the components and logic are written in English.
-You are free to use this code as a reference or as a foundation to build your own character creator.
+The user interface is currently in Portuguese, but you can modify the code to display the content in your desired language.
+Additionally, you have the flexibility to add features or make corrections based on player feedback.

 To download the latest build, visit the [releases](https://github.com/fabriciohod/Morpheus-ui/releases) page. **Windows Only**